Aesculus flava

 Aesculus flava, also known commonly as the common buckeye, the sweet buckeye, and the yellow buckeye, is a species of deciduous tree in the subfamily Hippocastanoideae of the family Sapindaceae.
 The species is native to the Ohio Valley and Appalachian Mountains of the Eastern United States.
-It grows in mesophytic forest or floodplains, generally in acid to circumneutral soil, reaching a height of 20m to 48m (65 ft to 154 ft).
+It grows in mesophytic forests or floodplains, generally in acidic to circumneutral soil, reaching a height of 20 to 48 m.

 Description

-The yellow buckeye or also known as the sweet buckeye is an irregular to upright-oval, canopy tree, it can reach heights of 50–75 feet tall with stout picturesque branches that tend to sweep the ground. leaves are palmately compound with five (rarely seven) leaflets, 10–25 cm long and broad.
+The yellow buckeye or also known as the sweet buckeye is an irregular to upright-oval, canopy tree, it can reach heights of 20 to 48 m tall with stout picturesque branches that tend to sweep the ground.
+The wood is soft, weak and does not resist decay, it also produces a bad odor when green but the seasoned wood is odorless, white and lightweight.
+The twigs have a faintly rank odor, but much less so than the Ohio buckeye, A. glabra.

+The leaves are palmately compound with five (rarely seven) leaflets, 10–25 cm long and broad.
 Palmately-compound, deciduous leaves usually turn orange to red in the fall.
 The flowers are produced in panicles in spring, yellow to yellow-green, each flower 2–3 cm long with the stamens shorter than the petals (unlike the related A. glabra, Ohio buckeye, in which the stamens are longer than the petals).
 The flowers are followed by development of buckeye fruit, which consists of 1-2 buckeyes in a leathery light brown partitioned husk.
-The wood is soft, weak and does not resist decay, it also produces a bad odor when green but the seasoned wood is odorless, white and lightweight.
-The twigs have a faintly rank odor, but much less so than the Ohio buckeye, A. glabra.

 The fruit is a smooth (spineless), round or oblong capsule 5–7 cm in diameter, containing 1-3 nut-like seeds, 2.5–3.5 cm in diameter, brown with a whitish basal scar.
 The trunk can be dark gray to brown when young, furrowed and ridged when middle aged, when mature it becomes scaly and platy.
 The buckeye fruit resembles the eye of a deer, which is how it got its name buckeye.
-The fruit is poisonous to humans but can be made edible through a leaching process.